 Many parents worry that 529 savings can adversely affect eligibility for scholarships and financial aid.
 Fortunately, 529 plan savings have no impact on merit scholarships.
 You can even withdraw funds from the 529 plan penalty-free up to the amount of the student scholarship.

 For FAFSA, funds are typically treated as ownership of the parent, not the child, reducing the impact on financial aid application.
 A key component of the financial aid application is the Expected Family Contribution (EFC).
 Since 529 plans are considered parents’ assets, they are assessed at 5.64% of their value.
 For comparison, any accounts owned directly by the student such as custodial accounts (UTMAs, UGMAs), trusts and investment accounts are assessed at 20% of their value.

 Lower Cost versus Borrowing Money

-Starting the 529 plan early can save you and your child money in the long run.
-The tax advantages of the 529 plan plus the compounding growth over 18 years it will provide you with substantial long-term savings compared to taking a student loan.
+Starting the 529 plan early can save you money in the long run.
+The tax advantages of the 529 plan combined with the compounding growth over 18 years it will provide you with substantial long-term savings compared to taking a student loan.